 The development of meaningful teacher-student relationships is critical for helping students succeed after high school.
 The longer teachers spend with students, the more invested they can be in supporting the student’s long-term growth, and the better they can understand individual students’ needs.

 When middle and high schools operate together, many teachers naturally connect with students multiple times in their middle and high school lives — from childhood to young adulthood.
-A student may take 6th grade English, 8th grade history and 10th grade journalism all from the same teacher.
+A student may take sixth grade English, eighth grade history and tenth grade journalism all from the same teacher.
 When teachers and students have more time to develop strong relationships, teachers can spend less time on “getting to know you” activities every year and focus on helping each student grow to their highest potential.

 Identifying student needs earlier

-Having a connected middle school eliminates some of the hazards of the 9th grade crisis.
-The transition to high school is associated with a risk of failure, particularly for low-income students.
+Having a connected middle school eliminates some of the hazards of the ninth grade crisis.
+The transition to high school is associated with a risk of failure, particularly for students from low-income households.
 Research shows that in ninth grade, students are more likely to miss classes, earn low grades, and have disciplinary issues than at any other time in high school.

 Middle and high schools that are not connected can help ameliorate this by being strategic about the transition process.
-Advisory programs, which match small groups of students with teacher or staff, can help students get to know at least one adult on campus more quickly than the typical high school model where 9th grade students have six to eight teachers, and every teacher has a roster of 100 to 200 students.
+Advisory programs, which match small groups of students with a teacher or staff member, can help students get to know at least one adult on campus more quickly than the typical high school model where ninth grade students have six to eight teachers, and every teacher has a roster of 100 to 200 students.